taiga-family/argus/README.md

 - [ ] test first draft of app

-# Bot configurations
+## Bot configurations
-Bot has configurable params which can be unique for every Github repository.
+Bot has configurable params which can be unique for every Github repository.<br>
 Every param is optional, and you can skip this section if default configuration satisfies you.

 To pass custom params for bot you should create `argus-configs.toml` file in the root directory.